DETAILED ACTION

 providing information to the control program implemented in the control unit which control program processes measurement data according to a protocol provided for the occurrence of the critical conditions;

-using a balance control loop for eliminating imbalances occurring in the receiver signal path, and providing and applying control information to at least one functional module provided in the balance control loop, for resetting the balance control loop or for returning the balance control loop to an operative condition in which an imbalance can at least coarsely be corrected or held at a stable value; and
+using a balance control loop for eliminating imbalances occurring in the receiver signal path, and providing and applying control information to at least one functional module provided in the balance control loop, for resetting the balance control loop or for returning the balance control loop to an operative condition in which an imbalance can at least coarsely be corrected or held at a stable value; or

 using a balance control loop for eliminating imbalances occurring in the receiver signal path, which balance control loop derives an imbalance signal either from the receiver signal or, after the critical condition is determined to be present, from the measurement signal.
+(HUNDERTMARK teaches at least one of the above, including iterative evaluation for signal control, as above, FIGs. 6, 7, and [0082], signal control along signal processing path, FIG. 3, with iterative process of [0082])

 HUNDERTMARK further teaches: